Continual Learning with Strong Experience Replay: Related Work

 \subsection{Other CL Methods}

 The early CL methods usually adopt a task identity to learn task-specific knowledge.
 For example, PNN (Progressive Neural Networks)~\cite{Arxiv2016_Rusu} instantiates new networks incrementally and adopts a task identity at both training and inference times.
-However, identity might be unknown in practice, limiting its applications.
-For rehearsal-based methods, storing raw samples is impossible sometimes due to privacy concerns, some generative approaches~\cite{NIPS2017_Shin, ICCV2021_Smith} attempt to use a data generator (such as GAN~\cite{NIPS2014_Goodfellow}) to produce synthetic data for replay.
+However, identity might be unknown in inference time, limiting its applications.
+Recently, DER~\cite{CVPR2021_Yan} expanded a new backbone per incremental task without using task identities during the testing time.
+FOSTER~\cite{ECCV2022_FOSTER} adds an extra model compression stage to maintain limited model storage.
+L2P and Dualprompt~\cite{CVPR2022_Wang, ECCV2022_Wang} adopt a prompt pool to learn and extract task-specific knowledge.
+In addition, for rehearsal-based methods, storing raw samples is impossible sometimes due to privacy concerns, some generative approaches~\cite{NIPS2017_Shin, ICCV2021_Smith} attempt to use a data generator (such as GAN~\cite{NIPS2014_Goodfellow}) to produce synthetic data for replay.
 But it needs a long time for model training and the generated data might be unsatisfactory for complex datasets.
 Additionally, to distill more knowledge from old tasks, DMC~\cite{WACV2020_Zhang} and GD~\cite{ICCV2019_Lee} sample external data to assist model training.
 Although much progress has been achieved in recent years, efficient CL with less forgetting remains a challenging problem.